johannschopplich/a11y-kirby-vue-starterkit/README.md

 # Accessible Vue Kirby Starterkit

 This project uses [Kirby](https://getkirby.com/) as a headless CMS at the backend and [Vue.js](https://vuejs.org/) as a UI library at the frontend.
-The communication in between is handled using the [Kirby's Content Representations](https://getkirby.com/docs/guide/templates/content-representations).

 The project benefits from all the standard tools used in modern frontend development.
 For more details you may dive into the [Vue CLI](https://cli.vuejs.org/).